 1-2-3.
 General Chemistry.
 A systematic study of typical non-metals together with a survey of all the elements.
-Great emphasis is placed on fundamental principles and theories.
+Emphasis is placed on fundamental principles and theories.
 Three hours attendance.
-Four hours laboratory.
-Three credits; autumn, winter, spring; M.W.F., 8:00.
+Three credits; autumn, winter, spring; M. W. F., 8:00.

 1A-2A-3A.
 General Chemistry Laboratory.
-This course accompanies general chemistry.
+This course accompanies chemistry 1-2-3.
 It includes typical laboratory preparations and elementary experiments.
-During the third quarter elementary analysis is begun.
+During the third quarter metal analysis is begun.
 Four hours attendance.
 One credit; autumn, winter, spring.